Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Introduction

-The dynamics underlying Theorems~\ref{thm: perfect recovery SGD p>2 asymptotic} and~\ref{thm: strong recovery online p>2 asymptotic} reveals a richer structure beyond the stated results.
+The dynamics underlying both Theorems~\ref{thm: general recovery SGD p>2 asymptotic} and~\ref{thm: strong recovery online p>2 asymptotic} reveals a richer structure beyond the stated recovery guarantees.
 In particular, the correlation \(m_{i_1^\ast j_1^\ast}\) becomes macroscopic first, followed by \(m_{i_2^\ast j_2^\ast}\), and so on.
-Theorem~\ref{thm: perfect recovery SGD p>2 asymptotic} involves an additional assumption on the ratio between the signal sizes, which ensures that variations due to random initialization are mitigated by differences in the SNRs.
-As a result, the greedy maximum selection of \(\boldsymbol{I}_0\) results in \(i_k^\ast = j_k^\ast = k\) for every \(k \in [r]\), allowing \(m_{11}, \ldots, m_{rr}\) to become macroscopic in sequence.
-More precisely, as shown by the numerical simulations in Figures~\ref{fig: p=3,r=2}, ~\ref{fig: p=3, r=2, equal} and~\ref{fig: p=3 online}, when \(m_{i_1^\ast j_1^\ast}\) exceeds a critical microscopic threshold (which depends on the order \(p\) of the tensor and on the SNRs), the correlations \(m_{i_1^\ast j}\) and \(m_{i j_1^\ast}\) for \(i \neq i_1^\ast, j \neq j_1^\ast\) decrease to sufficiently small levels.
-This allows \(m_{i_2^\ast j_2^\ast}\) to grow and become macroscopic, and the process continues similarly for the remaining correlations \(m_{i_k^\ast j_k^\ast}\).
-This phenomenon is referred to as the \emph{sequential elimination process}: the correlations \(\{m_{i_k^\ast j_k^\ast}\}_{k=1}^r\) increase one by one, sequentially eliminating correlations that share a row or column index.
-This is formalized as follows.
+Theorem~\ref{thm: general recovery SGD p>2 asymptotic} includes an additional assumption on the ratio between the signal magnitudes, ensuring that variations due to random initialization are mitigated by differences in the SNRs.
+Under this condition, the greedy maximum selection of \(\boldsymbol{I}_0\) satisfies \(i_k^\ast = j_k^\ast = k\) for every \(k \in [r_\text{c}]\), so that the correlations \(m_{11}, \ldots, m_{r_\text{c} r_\text{c}}\) become macroscopic sequentially.
+As illustrated by the numerical simulations in Figures~\ref{fig: p=3,r=2}, ~\ref{fig: p=3, r=2, equal}, and~\ref{fig: p=3 online}, once \(m_{i_1^\ast j_1^\ast}\) exceeds a critical threshold, the correlations \(m_{i_1^\ast j}\) and \(m_{i j_1^\ast}\) for \(i \neq i_1^\ast\) and \(j \neq j_1^\ast\) decrease to sufficiently small levels.
+This in turn allows \(m_{i_2^\ast j_2^\ast}\) to grow and become macroscopic, and the process continues in the same manner for the remaining correlations \(\{m_{i_k^\ast j_k^\ast}\}\).
+We refer to this phenomenon as the \emph{sequential elimination process}: the correlations \(\{m_{i_k^\ast j_k^\ast}\}_{k=1}^{r_\text{c}}\) increase one by one, progressively suppressing correlations that share either a row or column index.
+This notion is formalized below.